>

 How many subjects can I study?

-You can choose up to three subjects, from our range of seventeen A Level and BTEC options.
+You can choose up to three subjects, from our range of 31 A Level and BTEC options.

 Can I do an EPQ?

-An Extended Project Qualification (EPQ) is a research-based project, on a topic of the student's choosing, that equates to half an A Level.
-Many universities lower the grade requirement for courses based on a student’s EPQ.
-For example, if a university originally required AAB grades for entry, they might reduce this to ABB or BBB for a student who has successfully completed an EPQ, recognising the additional skills and effort involved in the qualification.
+An Extended Project Qualification (EPQ) is a research-based project, on a topic of the pupil's choosing, that equates to half an A Level.
+Many universities lower the grade requirement for courses based on a pupil's EPQ.
+For example, if a university originally required AAB grades for entry, they might reduce this to ABB or BBB for a pupil who has successfully completed an EPQ, recognising the additional skills and effort involved in the qualification.
 This is because the EPQ demonstrates important academic skills such as research, time management, and independent study, which are invaluable at university level.

 Can I do a fourth subject?

 Yes, although this is subject to an additional fee.
-However, for most students we recommend focusing on three subjects.
+However, for most pupils we recommend focusing on three subjects.

 Can I mix A Levels and BTECs?